RHC4TP/operators/docs/operator_sdk_install_mac.md

 ### Setting Up the `$GOPATH`

 Go uses a very specific folder structure and environment variables to know where to find Go code.
 For the code that we'll be writing, we need to put them into a path that we store as the `$GOPATH` environment variable.
-We'll set this directory structure up at `$HOME/go` and set the `$GOPATH` within our `.bashrc`.
+We'll set this directory structure up at `$HOME/go` and set the `$GOPATH` within our `.bash_profile`.

 Let's create the directory structure first: